 We build marketing automation systems for GCC businesses from workflow audit to production deployment.
 Every engagement starts with a two-day audit of your current manual processes, your existing tool stack, and your data flow.
 We identify the five to ten workflows that would deliver the highest ROI and build them in order of impact.

-We work in n8n, Make, and custom Python agents — and we deploy on infrastructure that meets your data handling requirements, including self-hosted n8n for DIFC-regulated clients.
+We build on AWS infrastructure — serverless where it fits, containerised where it does not — and deploy everything in your own cloud account so you own the infrastructure from day one.
+For DIFC-regulated clients and data-sensitive industries, all compute runs inside your private network perimeter.
 For teams also building AI products, see From Prompt to Production for how automation fits into a production AI architecture.
 Or explore our full AI and Martech services.

 If your team is spending more than ten hours per week on tasks that could run automatically, that is the right signal to start.
 Book an automation audit.